 Modify your dietary carb intake accordingly when taking medications.

-While birth control pills, patches, implants, injections and rings are generally considered to be safe forms of contraception for diabetic women, the estrogen in birth control pills can raise blood glucose levels.
+While birth control pills, patches, implants, injections and rings are generally considered to be safe forms of contraception for women with diabetes, the high dose of estrogen in birth control pills can raise blood glucose levels.
 Many doctors recommend taking a pill with the lowest possible estrogen level.
-Other doctors suggest diabetic women avoid hormonal birth control altogether.
-The American Diabetes Association recommends combination birth control pills, containing synthetic estrogen and norgestinate.
+Other doctors suggest women with diabetes avoid hormonal birth control altogether.
+The American Diabetes Association recommends combination birth control pills, containing synthetic estrogen and norgestimate.